issadarkthing/gomu/README.md

 - [ ] audio seeking
 - [ ] loop
 - [ ] total queue duration
-- [X] read .mp3 file only
 - [ ] add support for .wav as well

 ## Project Background
-I just want to implement my own music player with a programming language im currently learning *Go*.
+I just want to implement my own music player with a programming language im currently learning [Go](https://golang.org/).
 Gomu might not be stable as it in constant development.
 For now, it can do basic music player can do like adding, deleting songs from queue, skip, play, pause but not seeking or more advanced stuff; feel free to contribute :)